RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 63 (16/12/2021)
-- Commit "Instrumentation & Improved 2D Rendering API"
-    - Improved Profiling and Improved 2D Rendering API has been implemented to the engine
-    - The engine can now draw rotated quads

 ### Day 74 (27/12/2021)
 - Commit "The Beginning of Batch Rendering"
     - The Engine can now batch render colours and different geomemtry